drexkyler26/GuiTraining/README.md

 # GuiTraining
-my first upload
-this project is my first dip in graphic user interface. and i love it.
+my first upload. this project is my first dip in graphic user interface. and i love it.